benzoferrari123/pinerf/README.md

 The low power Pi Zero captures images through it's own camera and transmits them to the base station.
 The base station will perform the facial recognition algorithm and will send a signal back to the Pi Zero once it has successfully identified a face.
 This will 'unlock' the gun and allow it to be used.

 # Contributers
-benzoferrari123 - Ben Hanmer
+benzoferrari123 - Ben Hanmer - Turret Base Pi Scripts

-iShauny - Shaun Loughery
+iShauny - Shaun Loughery - Gun Control Scripts

+LShaw1872 - Lewis Shaw - 3D Modelling Design

+CaesarBonsai - Drew Benton - Electronic Circuit Design